On the brink of bankruptcy? The WHOA may be your way out

 - Rules and laws

 A binding debt restructuring agreement to save your company, even though not all your creditors agree.
 That is the core of the WHOA (translated: the Court Approval of a Private Composition (Prevention of Insolvency) Act).
-This law has been in effect since 1 January 2021.

 Video: On the brink of bankruptcy?
 The WHOA may be your way out

-Dirk Spoormans, lawyer with the firm MannaertsAppels Advocaten shares his vision on how the law will help entrepreneurs.
+Dirk Spoormans, a lawyer with the firm MannaertsAppels Advocaten shares his vision on how the law will help entrepreneurs.
 He has extensive experience as curator and administrator, and is familiar with financial company restructuring.
-The Netherlands Chamber of Commerce KVK consultant and legal advisor Sergej Schuurman explains the workings of the new law for entrepreneurs.
+The Netherlands Chamber of Commerce KVK consultant and legal adviser Sergej Schuurman explains the workings of the new law for entrepreneurs.

 This is how the WHOA works

-The contents and design of the agreement have to meet certain standards.
-One of the requirements of the new law is that the entrepreneur classifies the creditors.
-Think of creditors with different rankings, for instance the Tax Administration and mortgage lenders or property owners.
 The WHOA makes it possible for entrepreneurs and creditors to design the debt restructuring agreement themselves, Spoormans explains: “For instance, it is up to you to decide if you want to offer the agreement to all creditors, or to one or several classes, or to exclude certain classes of creditors.”
-Bear in mind, however, that the creditors you do not approach to participate in the agreement retain their right to full payment of the debts you ow them.
+The creditors you do not approach for a settlement retain their right to full payment of outstanding debts.
+A majority within 1 class must agree to the proposal.

 Next up is the confirmation by the court.
 If the court does confirm the agreement, the nay-sayers (those creditors who voted against the agreement) must uphold it.
 Even if they have to settle for less than the full amount they were entitled to.
 Spoormans emphasises that the law also makes provision for smaller self-employed creditors.
 “The WHOA stipulates that small SMEs, with fewer than 50 employees, must be repaid at least 20% of the outstanding debt.
 This protects the smaller SMEs.”
-The WHOA also affects existing agreements, like rental agreements.
-With the court’s permission, the tenant can end the agreement unilaterally if the landlord does not agree to an offer of changes or termination.
-“For many businesses, the office space rental agreement proves a bottleneck in times of financial difficulty.
-The WHOA creates a possibility to avoid that”, says Spoormans.

-Main requirements for WHOA
+The main requirements for WHOA

 - The company is unable to pay off its debts, now and in the foreseeable future.